vallemjayanthreddy/BadmintonInfoGen2/README.md

-Badminton Information Genration using GenAI, StreamLit and Langchain.
+Basic Badminton Information Genration model using GenAI, StreamLit and Langchain.

+-- Use API key from OpenAI
+--Use streamlit run main.py in console to open the website.